 An accessible modal component manager.
 ModalProvider does not create any UI of its own; it is intended to work with the modal UI components in this library such as Overlay.
 ModalProvider will handle opening and closing your UI component and manages focus, close on Escape, mask animation, and key accessible attributes.

-There are three main steps to leverage ModalProvider:
+There are four main steps to leverage ModalProvider: